marcqualie/hoard/README.md

 - PHP - [marcqualie/hoard-php-client](https://github.com/marcqualie/hoard-php-client)
 - Tail - [marcqualie/hoard-tail-client](https://github.com/marcqualie/hoard-tail-client)

+## TODO

+- Unit Tests
+- Reports
+- Export / Import
+- Backup
+- Migrations

 ## Support

-Official support is currently not available, but if you have any questions or suggections you can contact me over at [My Site](https://marcqualie.com/contact/)
+Official support is currently not available, but if you have any questions or suggections please use the Github issue system